A computational framework for human values: A Formal Model for Value Representation

-As for the importance of values, we note that there needs to be coherence with respect to value importance within a taxonomy.
-We articulate this coherence by requiring that a parent node's importance must be aligned with the importance of its children nodes.
+There needs to be coherence regarding value importance within a taxonomy.
+Whilst humans are not always coherent, AI systems can be, and so can support humans to be more so.
+We express what we mean by coherence by requiring that the importance of a parent node be consistent with the combined importance of all of its child nodes.
 For example, if the importance of all children nodes is low, then the importance of the parent node cannot be high, and vice versa.
-We formally define coherence of value importance accordingly: \begin{definition}[Coherence of Value Importance] Importance within a value taxonomy $\mathcal{V}=(N,E,I)$ is said to be coherent if, for all $n_{p}\in N$ where there exists $(n_{p},n_{c})\in E$, we have:
+We formally define the coherence of value importance accordingly: \begin{definition}[Coherence of value importance] Importance within a value taxonomy $\mathcal{V}=(N,E,I)$ is said to be coherent if and only if, for all nodes $n\in N$ with children nodes (there exists $(n,n_{c})\in E$), the importance of the parent node is an aggregation of the importance of its children nodes: